Review of Gospels (ca. 110 CE)

 When Jesus works magic he openly endorses the Tinkerbell effect.
 He says belief, rather than action or Yahweh, causes physical change (15:28, 17:20, 21:21f).
 Like the later Chinese “wizard-shaman” Zhang Xiu (died ca. 188–191 CE), Jesus consequently runs a health cult based on the idea that only sinful people get sick (9:2–7).
 Amusingly, as with the discounts for poor people in the Pentateuch, Jesus says there will always be poor people (26:11): He’s just not going to fix that problem for some reason, nor does he ask his cult to fix it.
 Poverty is still taken for granted in a world of magic.
 Compare the United Nations’ sustainable development goal #1: “End poverty in all its forms everywhere”.

 Jesus’s parables are unimpressive as literature but they are generally less like riddles than their equivalents in the Old Testament.
 They’re more like colourful anecdotes.
-They read as if they got workshopped by preachers, unlike Judges with its bee hive in a lion.
+They read as if they got workshopped by preachers, unlike Judges with its bee hive in a lion, the most awful simile in the canon of Western literature.
 Sometimes, Jesus explains what he means, and sometimes the narrator adds a gloss instead (e.g. 17:13).
 The game of riddles and its dimension of social status and popular appeal is quite explicit (21:23ff).

 Jesus’s statements about the end of the world are simple and should be taken at face value.
 The cult claimed that the end was imminent and therefore directly relevant to potential adherents, to the benefit of the cult as a religious organization.
 Consequently, the cult encouraged the interpretation of any bad stuff as a sign of the apocalypse.
 It turned out later that the world did not end in the first century CE.
 Therefore, by the standard of Deuteronomy 18, Jesus was a false prophet.